gbaptista/luminous/doc/en-US/README.md

 ## Going deeper

-This experiment is part of a book being written about *WebExtensions API* from the perspective of themes like freedom and privacy in the digital world.
-If you want to receive news about the publication, please leave your email: [https://gbaptistas.typeform.com/to/VRklaw](https://gbaptistas.typeform.com/to/VRklaw)

-While the book is not published, I suggest the following references to expand your view on the topic:

 - Documentary: [*Do Not Track*](https://donottrack-doc.com)
 - Book: [*1984*](https://www.amazon.com/1984-George-Orwell-ebook/dp/B003JTHWKU)
 - Book: [*Cypherpunks: Freedom and the Future of the Internet*](https://www.amazon.com/Cypherpunks-Freedom-Internet-Julian-Assange-ebook/dp/B00AZBI4IO)